utlib/collections-uoft/docs/documentation/2024-migration-guide.md

-**This guide is provides UTL staff with instructions and FAQs about the Collections U of T migration from Islandora 7 to the new UTL-homegrown "New Collections" application in Spring 2024.**
+**This guide provides UTL staff with instructions and FAQs about the Collections U of T migration from Islandora 7 to the new UTL-homegrown "New Collections" application in Spring 2024.**

 It is with much excitement that the University of Toronto Libraries Information Technology Services announces the March 2024 beta launch of its new website and application for the Collections U of T service.
 This migration is the result of a multi-year project by ITS staff to move the Collections U of T service off of Islandora 7 (Drupal 7) as Drupal 7 reaches [end of support on January 5, 2025](https://www.drupal.org/about/drupal-7/d7eol/partners?gad_source=1&gclid=CjwKCAiA_tuuBhAUEiwAvxkgTpcqWPPQRldzo2woWqXjQGdC9r5TTSbAuycGH45nlNF-2FpSv2Iv9xoCsB8QAvD_BwE).